-- base-url (optional): A http or https URL that points to the root path where Rally can obtain the corresponding source file. - source-format (optional, default: bulk): Defines in which format Rally should interpret the data file specified by source-file.
+- base-url (optional): A http(s) or S3 URL that points to the root path where Rally can obtain the corresponding source file.
+Rally can also download data from private S3 buckets if access is properly configured. - source-format (optional, default: bulk): Defines in which format Rally should interpret the data file specified by source-file.
 Currently, only bulk is supported. - source-file (mandatory): File name of the corresponding documents.
 For local use, this file can be a . json file.
 If you provide a base-url we recommend that you provide a compressed file here.
 The following extensions are supported: .zip, .bz2, .gz, .tar, .tar.gz, .tgz or .tar.bz2.
 It must contain exactly one JSON file with the same name.
-The preferred file extension for our official tracks is .bz2. - includes-action-and-meta-data (optional, defaults to false): Defines whether the documents file contains already an action and meta-data line (true) or only documents (false). - document-count (mandatory): Number of documents in the source file.
+The preferred file extension for our official tracks is .bz2.

+- includes-action-and-meta-data (optional, defaults to false): Defines whether the documents file contains already an action and meta-data line (true) or only documents (false). - document-count (mandatory): Number of documents in the source file.
 This number is used by Rally to determine which client indexes which part of the document corpus (each of the N clients gets one N-th of the document corpus).
 If you are using parent-child, specify the number of parent documents. - compressed-bytes (optional but recommended): The size in bytes of the compressed source file.
 This number is used to show users how much data will be downloaded by Rally and also to check whether the download is complete. - uncompressed-bytes (optional but recommended): The size in bytes of the source file after decompression.
 This number is used by Rally to show users how much disk space the decompressed file will need and to check that the whole file could be decompressed successfully. - target-index: Defines the name of the index which should be targeted for bulk operations.
 Rally will automatically derive this value if you have defined exactly one index in the indices section.
-Ignored if includes-action-and-meta-data is true. - target-type: Defines the name of the document type which should be targeted for bulk operations.
+Ignored if includes-action-and-meta-data is true. - target-type (optional): Defines the name of the document type which should be targeted for bulk operations.
 Rally will automatically derive this value if you have defined exactly one index in the indices section and this index has exactly one type.
 Ignored if includes-action-and-meta-data is true.
+Types have been removed in Elasticsearch 7.0.0 so you must not specify this property if you want to benchmark Elastic-search 7.0.0 or later.